lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Expertise: Consecutive hits against the same target grant you a cummulative +1 bonus to damage, this effect is lost when attacking a different target.

 ### Sword
-- Proficiency: While wielding swords you can make attacks of opportunity when opponents miss you with melee weapon attacks.
 - Expertise: Using your reaction to make an opportunity attack grants you an extra attack.
 Which can be used immediately, or when you would normally make an opportunity attack.

 ### Blunt Weapon